lyteword/chspurgeon-tod/volume-7/psalm-130.md

 **Verse 4.** Tender Light.

-1\.The Angel by the Throne: "Forgiveness with Thee."
+1\.
+The Angel by the Throne: "Forgiveness with Thee."

-2\.The shadow that enhances his sweet majesty: "If", "But."
+2\.
+The shadow that enhances his sweet majesty: "If", "But."

-3\.The homage resultant from his ministry; universal from highest to least.— *W.B.
-H.*
+3\.
+The homage resultant from his ministry; universal from highest to least.— *W. B. H.*

 **Verses 5-6.** Three postures: Waiting, Hoping, Watching.

 **Verses 5-6.**

-1\.The seeking sinner.
+1\.
+The seeking sinner.

-2\.The Christian mourner.
+2\.
+The Christian mourner.

-3\.The loving intercessor.
+3\.
+The loving intercessor.

-4\.The spiritual labourer.
+4\.
+The spiritual labourer.

-5\.The dying believer.— *W. J.*
+5\.
+The dying believer.— *W. J.*

 **Verses 5-6.**

-1\.We are to wait on God.
+1\.
+We are to wait on God.

 a) By faith: "In his word do I hope."

 b) By prayer.
 Prayer can wait when it has a promise to rest upon.

-2\.We are to wait for God: "I wait for the Lord."
+2\.
+We are to wait for God: "I wait for the Lord."
 "My soul waiteth for the Lord more", etc.

 a) Because he has his own time for giving.